Michael-data-science381/My-Portfolio/README.md

 - Supervised learning with splitting data into train and test models
 - Fitted a random forest classification model for predicting lung cancer
 - Established lung cancer predictions from trained models

+High Performance Computing with Hive in Big Data
+- Used Hive language to retrieve data storage files from a large cluster of machines
+- Created tables for a project and apply schema to retrieved data
+- Partitioned data by splicing data from tables into files to increase query performance
+- Identified rows in the data that satisfy a criterion to speed up querying time

 ### Diamond Price and Loan Classification Optimization for Machine Learning
 This is the second of two class projects required for DS 775 - Prescriptive Analytics.
 It uses Python to apply hyperparameter optimization to both regression and classification problems for machine learning.